 - Overview costs and taxes: through the offer of the lawyer you can determine your purchase budget

-- NIE-numbers: Application of fiscal document for purchase at the Police station (you need to have these at completion)
+- NIE-numbers: Application of fiscal document for a house purchase in Spain at the Police station (you need to have these at completion)

 - Spanish bank account: Opening bank account for direct debits of service contracts (payment for the purchase itself run through the thirds account of the lawyer)

 - Legal investigation / advice: Check legality of the property (DAFO) and debts (see below)

 - Private purchase contract: Drawing up extended contract with all conditions of the purchase (see below)

 - Payments purchase: The 10% down payment, the final payment and if desired also the reservation fee are paid through the thirds account of the lawyer

 - Architect: Advice and referrals for tasks architect (structural survey, measurements house or terrain, New Build Declarations, DAFO, etc.)

 - Mortgage application: Facilitating the application at the Spanish bank, arranging valuation and the signing of the purchase deeds at the notary with the bank (on the day of completion)